Melo21/melo21/README.md

 # 👋 Hello, I'm Mel.
 I am a dedicated Analyst with a demonstrated history of leveraging data to drive business success.
 Proficient in data analysis, A/B testing, and adeptly implementing processes to enable rapid scale and sustainable growth.
 I have expertise in data analysis, reporting, query optimization, and database design.

-# 👀 What makes me different from other analysts?
+# 👀 What makes me different?

 - **Management Roots:** With a background in management, I excel at crafting and executing meticulous plans.
 - **Complex Problem Solver:** I thrive on tackling large, complex problems, dissecting them piece by piece.